Mercerenies/a-turtles-troll/README.md

 * A Turtle's Troll is now built for Minecraft 1.17 against the latest Spigot API
 * Restored torch/light behavior to drop when looked at
+* Added axolotls to the list of egg hatch mob possibilities
+* Undead mobs now often hatch from eggs with helmets

 # Version 1.4